Frequently asked questions

 EN 301 549 is a set of European standards for digital accessibility and ICT procurement in Europe.

 Contact Esri Accessibility

-Please share your information and send questions or comments to Esri Accessibility.
+Please share your information to submit questions or comments related to disability, digital accessibility, or assistive technologies with ArcGIS products.
 We look forward to communicating with you.